evochange/hare-phylogenomics/README.md

 7. [Estimating divergence and diversity per species](7.diversity_divergence_admixture/7.diversity_divergece_admixture.md)
 8. [Admixture analyses (Dmin, f-branch, fd, fhom, Dfoil)](8.admixture_analyses/8.admixture_analyses.md)

-Links to the software used in this pipeline (Note: this is not an exhaustive list):
+###Links to the software used in this pipeline

+*Note*: This is not an exhaustive list and some may be missing.
+All software should be also detailed in each section.

 General data processing
 - [expHTS](https://github.com/msettles/expHTS)